 Symbolic representation is necessarily the product of a mind.

 Symbolic representation, such as the complex set of instructions symbolically communicated by DNA, requires a conscious and intelligent agent.
 Such is the case because the meaning which symbols convey is entirely arbitrary, and cannot be a property of the symbols themselves.
-This is clearly illustrated by the fact that a set of symbols can have entirely different meanings in different languages.
+For example, the letters C-A-T serve as a symbolic representation of a furry animal that purrs and meows only because the intelligent agents who created the English language arbitrarily assigned this meaning to this set of symbols.
+This is further illustrated by the fact that a set of symbols can have entirely different meanings in different languages.
 Yockey (in Information Theory, Evolution, and The Origin of Life) eloquently explains this crucial point:

 The messages conveyed by sequences of symbols sent through a communication system generally have meaning (otherwise, why are we sending them?).
 It often is overlooked that the meaning of a sequence of letters, if any, is arbitrary.
 It is determined by the natural language and is not a property of the letters or their arrangement.
 For example, the English word “hell” means “bright” in German, “fern” means “far,” “gift” means “poison,” “bald” means “soon,” “boot” means “boat,” and “singe” means “sing.”
 In French “pain” means “bread,” “ballot” means a “bundle,” “coin” means a “corner or a wedge,” “chair” means “flesh,” “cent” means “hundred,” “son” means “his,” “tire” means a “pull,” and “ton” means “your.”
 In French, the English word “main” means “hand,” “sale” means “dirty.”
 French-speaking visitors to English-speaking countries will be astonished at department stores having a “sale” and especially if it is the “main sale.”
 This confusion of meaning goes as far as sentences.
 For example, “0 singe fort” has no meaning in English, although each is an English word, yet in German it means “0 sing on,” and in French it means “0 strong monkey.”